mwanawabangona/mobile-version-2/README.md

 # Portfolio portfolio

-The project is inspired by the figma microverse template 1 (https://figma.com/) For this portfolio website, I implemented a popup window that includes the project details in both desktop and mobile.
-In order to do that, I store the information about the different projects in a JavaScript object.
+The project is inspired by the figma microverse template 1 (https://figma.com/) For this portfolio website, I implemented Html And Css that includes the project details in mobile.

 ![screenshot](./img/Screenshot1.png)